elastic/rally/docs/install.rst

    Depending on your system setup you may need to prepend this command with ``sudo``.

 If you get errors during installation, it is probably due to the installation of ``psutil`` which we use to gather system metrics like CPU utilization.
-Please ensure that you have installed the Python development package as documented in the prerequisites section above.
+Ensure that you have installed the Python development package as documented in the prerequisites section above.

 Non-sudo Install
 ----------------